agentcontest/massim_2018/documents/scenario.md

-failed_location | The agent is not in a facility. failed_wrong_facility | The agent is not at a dump location. failed_unknown_item | No item by the given name is known. failed_item_amount | The given amount is not a positive integer.
+failed_location | The agent is not in a facility. failed_wrong_facility | The agent is not at a dump location. failed_unknown_item | No item by the given name is known. failed_item_amount | The given amount is not a positive integer or more than the agent is carrying.

 #### charge